How to build a multi-level website navigation menu using the `navList` tag and support dynamic display of categories or document links?

-As a senior website operations expert, I am well aware of the importance of a clear and efficient website navigation system in enhancing user experience, guiding content consumption, and optimizing search engine rankings (SEO).In a well-designed content management system like AnQiCMS, building flexible and variable navigation menus and making them intelligently display dynamic content is the key to operators achieving fine-grained content layout.navListThe secrets of tags, see how it helps us achieve this goal.
+As an experienced website operations expert, I am well aware of the importance of a clear and efficient website navigation system in enhancing user experience, guiding content consumption, and optimizing search engine rankings (SEO).In AnQiCMS (AnQiCMS), such a well-designed content management system, building flexible and variable navigation menus, and enabling it to intelligently display dynamic content, is the key to operators achieving fine-grained content layout.Today, let's delve deeply into Anqi CMSnavListThe mystery of the tag, see how it helps us achieve this goal.

-Imagine, your website is like a large shopping mall, and the navigation menu is the mall's signposts.A clear, intelligent sign can help customers quickly find the products they like, while a disorganized sign will only make people lose their way.navList标签正是English CMS为我们提供的,绘制这样一张智能指示牌的强大画笔。
+Imagine your website as a large shopping mall, and the navigation menu is like the signposts of the mall.A clear and intelligent sign can help customers quickly find the products they like, while a chaotic sign will only make people lose their way.navListThe label is exactly the powerful brush provided by AnQi CMS for us to draw such an intelligent sign.

-When usingnavListBefore the label, we first need to configure the navigation menu in the background of the Anqi CMS.
-This is the foundation for the front-end label to work normally.
+While usingnavListBefore the tag, we first need to configure the navigation menu in the Anqi CMS backend.
+This is the foundation for the front-end tag to work properly.

-• Subheading/Description: Add additional information for navigation items to enrich the display effect.
+- Subtitle/Description: Add additional information to navigation items to enrich the display effect.

-• Built-in link: Such as the home page, the home page of specific models (articles, products).
+- Built-in link: Such as the homepage, the homepage of specific models (articles, products), etc.

 <nav class="main-navigation">